spine-tools/Spine-Toolbox/README.md

 ## Installation

-We provide three options for installing Spine Toolbox.
+We provide multiple options for installing Spine Toolbox.
 The first two options also require that you **follow the Pre-installation steps**:
 - [Python/pipx](#installation-with-python-and-pipx) (we intend to make stable releases every month or so)
 - [From source files](#installation-from-sources-using-git) (this is the cutting edge - and more likely to have bugs)
 - [Windows executable as .zip bundle](https://spine-tools.github.io/Downloads/) (requires only unzipping the downloaded .zip file - however, the embedded Python is likely not usable for the Python tools you might want to run)
 - [Windows installation package](#windows-64-bit-installer-package) (these are quite old - not recommended)
+- [MacOS from source files using Homebrew](#macos-installation-from-sources-with-homebrew) (to work around some rough edges on Macs)

 ### Pre-installation